 The obligee requires a bond because it guarantees you will fulfill your obligations.
 It’s protection for the public, not you.

 Yes.
 We have exclusive high risk bond markets for license & permit bonds and can usually get you approved regardless of credit issues.
 Most people can also get approved for fidelity bonds regardless of credit.

 We may be able to approve you for a court bond with bad credit, but this varies on the type and your financial situation.
 For contract bonds, larger contractors with poor credit can be approved with strong CPA prepared business financials.
 However, smaller contract accounts will not be able to obtain a bond as there are no high risk markets.

-With surety bonds, the entity requiring the bond (the obligee) will determine whether a bond is required.
+With surety bonds, the obligee will determine whether a bond is required.
 Bond requirements vary greatly by your occupation and location.

 Fidelity bonds are insurance and are usually optional to obtain.
 However, they are sometimes required along with a surety bond to operate legally.
 You can use our tool to get a free bond analysis and determine which bond is right for you.

 Yes!
 You can sign up as a broker on our website and begin submitting applications now.

 It’s a guarantee that you will operate professionally.
 Surety bond guarantees vary depending on the type of bond you need, and there are hundreds of bonds required for many different occupations/uses.
 They are sometimes referred to as a "security bond", which is an incorrect term.
 Find out more about what surety bonds are and how they work.

 It is the entity that requires a bond of you in order to operate legally.